 Primary School traffic: Existing 2014 schools in Church Lane and Hall Lane require continued management of traffic and safety issues, and encouragement to reduce parents' car use.
-Arising from the Growth Area development and enlarged School,
+Arising from the Growth Area development and enlarged School, in future there will be a new access and a car park for the South Wootton Junior school using the distributor road from Edward Benefer Way/ Nursery Lane.

-Speed calming measures: There should be continuing assessment and introduction of "Traffic Calming" methods for specified roads - Church Lane/Hall Lane, Castle Rising Road, and Nursery Lane within South Wootton.
+Speed calming measures: There should be continuing assessment and introduction of "Traffic Calming" methods for specified roads - Church Lane/ Hall Lane, Castle Rising Road, and Nursery Lane within South Wootton.